elizabethengelman/single_responsibility_blog/single_responsibility.md

 Single Responsibility Principle
 ===============================
 One of my favorite tips for writing software comes from one of my favorite software role models, Sandi Metz.
 In her book Practical Object-Oriented Design in Ruby, she says that when describing what a class (or any other software entity) does in one sentence, if you use the words "and" or "or", you're most likely breaking the Single Responsibility Principle.
 If you use the word "and", your class has at least two responsibilities.
 If you use the word "or", the class likely has more than one responsibility, and there's a good chance the responsibilities aren't related to one another.
-Let's try this out on a ```Board``` class written for a Tic Tac Toe program (in Ruby):
+Let's try to desribe this ```Board``` class written for a Tic Tac Toe program (in Ruby):

 ```
 class Board